roverkim/Project2/README.md

 ![Pixprience Logo](readme_files/PixprienceLogo.jpg)
 # Pixprience
 Pixprience is a web application that allows users to upload photos along with a note, rating, and title.
-These photos are visually contextualized on either a timeline or a map using the meta data from the photo.
+By extracting the metadata from these photos we are able to visually contextualize these memories for the user by displaying them on either a timeline or a map.
 In the current version, the user signs in through google and is re-directed to their personal account, in future versions we will incorporate faceook and twitter authentication.

 ## Technologies